-I offered my endorsement of Justice David Prosser in his most recent Wisconsin Supreme Court race.
+I offered my endorsement of Justice David Prosser in his 2011 Wisconsin Supreme Court race.
+I also endorsed Judge Thomas McAdams and Judge Christopher Dee in their campaigns to retain their seats as Milwaukee County Circuit Court Judges appointed by Governor Walker.
 I may have offered my endorsement to other judicial candidates in the past but I do not specifically recall.